What was new in December for state sales and use taxes

 Most sales tax calculation software today is SaaS-based (Software-as-a-Service).
 These tools often integrate with a company’s invoicing system and work in tandem.
 When an invoice is created, or when a transaction is entered in a shopping cart on an e-commerce site, the invoicing/e-comm site will pass certain information to the sales tax calculation software.
 These data elements include the customer’s location, the dollar amount of the sale, and the product or service sold.
 Based on these data elements, the sales tax calculation software will determine if sales tax is applicable and at what rate.
 It will then calculate the sales tax due and return this to the invoicing/e-comm site for presentation on the invoice or the web page.

 On the surface, it may seem to make sense that if you are utilizing sales tax calculation software that you could also utilize the same company for the rest of the compliance process.
 This includes determining sales tax nexus, registering in correct states, managing a tax calendar, responding to notices, correctly filing and remitting returns and more.
-Software can manage some of this, but there are often significant gaps in the process if you rely on an automated solution.
+Software can manage some of this, but there are often significant gaps in the process if you rely on a sales tax automation software solution.

 Automated systems are most effective when the rules and the processes to follow are clear cut.
 However, this is seldom the case with sales tax compliance.
 Consider nexus determination as an example.
 An automated solution will do a fine job of tracking sales activity and whether you are approaching certain economic nexus thresholds.
 However, in order to make a full determination of nexus the automated solution will need to account for ALL of your sales which might include sales via Amazon or eBay or other platforms that are not running through your automated solution.
 Furthermore, there is no way to account for the physical presence standards of traveling into states to solicit business or perform services.
 Relying on an automated solution can lead to sales tax missteps and heavy penalties in the future.